About & Projects

 a bi-directional networked note-taking app

-fiber-note is a bi-directional networked note-taking app which is open and self-hosting, inspired by roam-research, obsidian and others.
+fiber-note is a bi-directional networked note-taking app which is open and self-hosting, inspired by roam-research

 I’m working on a series of dev diaries around the building of fiber-note: